Key Takeaways

 Engagement rates measure how your audience interacts with your content.
 It’s calculated by dividing the total number of engagements—likes, comments, shares, pins, and so on—by the number of impressions or reach, then multiplying it by 100.

-This social media metric is highly valuable because it tells you how many people were inspired to act by your content.
-This is a good indicator of how many people resonated with it.
+This social media metric is highly valuable because it tells you how many people you inspired to take action.
+This is a good indicator of how it resonated.
 It’s no wonder that 79% of marketers track these insightful metrics.
+When analyzing social posts or influencer captions, marketers may also benefit from using a word counter to evaluate content length and structure—helping to ensure messages are concise, engaging, and optimized for the platform's audience.

 Click-through rate (CTR)